Group mixing drives inequality in face-to-face gatherings: Results

 To understand how groups mix in the networks, we examine the inter- and intragroup ties by comparing them with the configuration model (see Methods).
 We find that individuals were more likely to interact with individuals from the same group, indicating that homophily\cite{mcpherson1987homophily} plays a significant role in face-to-face situations.
 In most of the networks, our results show that intragroup ties are more frequent than what one would expect by chance (Fig.~\ref{fig:fig1}B).

-Though fundamental in shaping networks, such group mixing dynamics are unable to emerge in the intrinsic-attractiveness paradigm because it lacks relational attributes.
+However, though fundamental in shaping networks, this group mixing cannot emerge in the intrinsic-attractiveness paradigm because it lacks relational attributes.
 In this paradigm, systematic variations in individuals' attributes can lead to group differences, but they fail to form mixing patterns as observed in data.
 For example, consider a social gathering in which the members of the minority group have lower intrinsic attractiveness than the majority group.
 In this scenario, according to the intrinsic-attractiveness paradigm, the minority group would tend to interact with the majority group, boosting the majority group average degree.
 This setting would explain group degree inequality.
-However, in this same setting, the members of the minority group would be less prone to interact with their own group---the opposite of what occurs in the data, where intragroup mixing is significant (Fig.~\ref{fig:fig1}B; see also section 1.2 in Supplementary Material).
-In other words, variation in individuals' attractiveness is not enough to explain the degree inequality observed in reality.
+However, in this same setting, the members of the minority group would be less prone to interact with their own group---the opposite of what occurs in the data, where intragroup mixing is significant (Fig.~\ref{fig:fig1}B; see also Section 1.2 in Supplementary Material).
+In other words, variations in individuals' attractiveness are insufficient to explain the degree inequality observed in reality.
 To uncover the underlying mechanism of these social dynamics, we need to disentangle the individuals' intrinsic attractiveness and the relational attributes in face-to-face interaction.